 Matthew Broderick pads about in the part rather amiably as if he were wearing curb feelers so he won't offend the feelings of others — which he unerringly does.

-Next, the passive-aggressive fun 'n' games really get in gear when Philip and his fiancée, Celia (Anna Madeley), throw a party where the guests consists of Donald, a hot-shot novelist (Jonathan Cake), a hot-to-trot young tart (Jennifer Mudge) and a meek-as-a-churchmouse lass who turns out to be Princess Still Water (Samantha Soule).
+It's like Leo Bloom lost in a world of higher learning — certainly higher than double-entry Broadway bookkeeping.
+Indeed, the curtain here rises on two Leo Blooms — the first two: Broderick and Steven Weber, who followed him directly into that role and now plays a fellow Oxford don, Donald.
+Both are staring intensely down the barrel of a revolver being brandished by a young playwright ( Tate Ellington), trying to justify a suicidal finale.
+Donald thinks it lacks credibility, but Philip, lacking any critical facility, rather likes it — a bland assessment that sends the poor writer over the edge.
+Next, the passive-aggressive fun 'n' games really get in gear when Philip and his fiancée, Celia ( Anna Madeley), throw a party where the guests consists of Donald, a hot-shot novelist ( Jonathan Cake), a hot-to-trot young tart ( Jennifer Mudge) and a meek-as-a-churchmouse lass who turns out to be Princess Still Water ( Samantha Soule).
 As after-hours faculty parties go, this one musters a sliver of civility missing in Who's Afraid of Virginia Woolf? but it too disintegrates into a game of musical beds.
 Act Two is devoted to putting all the pieces back together again, or trying to.

 Hampton was 24 years old when he came up with the idea of Philip, making him the polar opposite of Alceste in The Misanthrope, a chap who infuriated people by speaking his mind.
 "I was a student at Oxford, studying French, and Moliere was my special subject," he recalled after the opening night performance.
 "I just got the idea that maybe an opposite sort of character to Alceste — somebody who was nice to everybody and spoke his mind — might annoy people just as much.
 It was the late '60s, and universities were exploding all over Europe, but not sleepy old Oxford."